stage42/data-scientist/README.md

 # data-scientist
-This repo is homework for Coursera "The Data Scientist’s Toolbox"
+This repo is homework for Coursera "The Data Scientist’s Toolbox" and will be used for education purposes.

+## TODO
+* this is
+* nice
+* todo list